Youssef-Beltagy/GoogleTrends-DataCollector/README.md

 - Review the code and identify bottlenecks + review assumptions
 - Brainstorm more optimized solutions
 - Use better search parameters

+**Discussion Points**
+- See Python Comments below
+- Use API: limited runs
+- Sort Optimization:
+  - Only sort -100 and 100 buckets or abs(val) > 90 buckets
+- Eval Optimization:
+  - Eval 5 at a time

 ```python
 # Sort using groups of four but in 2 buckets